 No, not necessarily a person (although maybe you do feel you need some expert advice, in which case we recommend the brilliant Knot & Pop).
 Buy yourself a notebook/calendar/app to keep track of all the important wedding planning dates and any ideas you collect along the way.
+If you’re going DIY and want to ask friends and family to help, just customise our wedding planning patchwork and get your team ready!
 Get organised now and your one-month-before-the-wedding-self will thank you.

 Set a budget and start saving